ToJasonYu/ad-vault/README.md

 # ad-vault

-ad-vault is a multi-service ad-recommendation platform built as a portfolio project.
+Ad-vault is a multi-service ad-recommendation platform.
 It demonstrates an end-to-end ad-tech architecture spanning real-time bidding, machine-learned click-through-rate prediction, an advertiser back office, client-side event logging, and container orchestration with Kubernetes.
 Each service is implemented in a different language